Angelytics-SA/script/analytics/README.md

       }
     }

-# How to build/bundle the script
+# How to build/bundle the analytics script

 We use webpack to create and bundle the analytics script.
 The [bundle tool](https://github.com/Angelytics-SA/utils/blob/master/bundle.js) can be launch using the command line: